ibm-cloud-docs/vpc/about-confidential-computing.md

 - Choose to build your own image with {{site.data.keyword.hpvs}}

    Apart from using the stock image, you can choose to securely build your own image with {{site.data.keyword.hpvs}} and use that image to provision a {{site.data.keyword.hpvs}} for VPC instance.
-For more information, see [Protecting your image build](/docs/hp-virtual-servers?topic=hp-virtual-servers-imagebuild).
+For more information, see [Hyper Protect Secure Build](/docs/vpc?topic=vpc-about-hpsb).

-   Ensure that you use the latest Secure Build CLI code and also use the latest `secure_build.asc` file.
-For more information, see [Deploying the Secure Build Server as a Hyper Protect Virtual Server](/docs/hp-virtual-servers?topic=hp-virtual-servers-imagebuild#deploysecurebuild).
-You can get the public key by following these [instructions](https://github.com/ibm-hyper-protect/secure-build-cli#how-to-extract-public-key-used-for-signing-container-image-inside-sbs){: external}.
-You can then proceed to preparing the contract and provision the instance.

 - [Prepare a contract](/docs/vpc?topic=vpc-about-contract_se)

    When you create an instance, you must pass a **valid contract** in the **User Data** field.
-The IBM Hyper Protect Container Runtime image consists of different components or services that decrypts the contract (if it's encrypted), validates the contract schema, checks for contract signature, creates the passphrase to encrypt the disk device, and brings up the containers that are specified in the contract.
+The IBM Hyper Protect Container Runtime image consists of different components or services that decrypts the contract (if it's encrypted), validates the contract schema, checks for contract signature, creates the passphrase to encrypt the disk device, and brings up the container that's specified in the contract.

    If no contract is passed, the instance eventually shuts down.
    {: important}